micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 curl "https://$NAMESPACE.m3o.app/helloworld?name=Alice"
 ```

 Easy right?
 We see this as the common flow for most service development.
-Its a fast iterative step
+Its a fast iterative loop
 from generating a new template to shipping it and querying to make sure it works.
 There's
 additional stuff in the developer experience like actually writing the service but we think that's
 a separate post.